 Jun 182020

-Even my best efforts sometimes fail to turn up anything of note about certain artists that I know lived and worked at Lake Chapala.
+Even my best efforts sometimes fail to turn up much of note about certain artists who lived and worked at Lake Chapala.

 Joe Vines.
 1976.
 Contemplative Violinist.
 Credit: Design Plus Gallery, San Francisco